marianmeres/jay/README.md

 # jay

-The naive, the json, the cms.
+The naive, the json, the CMS.

 Docs coming soon...